Search RHCG Website

 Cue based feeding also helps us keep track of how well your baby is feeding (the quality of feeding), and how your baby’s feeding is progressing.

 Your baby’s cues and medical needs help guide the feeding and will change as your baby learns and grows.
 The amount your baby sucks is important, but the quality of feeding is more important.
-A successful feed is a safe and enjoyable experience for both baby and parents, and one that matches your baby’s individual stage of development
+A successful feed is a safe and enjoyable experience for both baby and you, and one that matches your baby’s individual stage of development.

-Feeding Readiness Scale and When to Stop The Feeding Readiness Scale is used to assess what your baby’s feeding cues mean, and to know when it is right to offer your baby a suck feed.
-We will show you how to match your baby’s cues to a score.
-The feeding cues are assessed before each feed.
+The Feeding Readiness Scale and When to Stop guidance (seen below) is used to assess what your baby’s feeding cues mean, and to know when it is right to offer your baby a suck feed.
+We will show you how to match your baby’s cues to a score at each feeding time.

 The score will tell you whether baby should be offered a feed or should have their milk through their feeding tube.
 The scores are 1-5.
 If baby scores a 4 or 5 then it is safe to offer baby a suck feed.
 A score of 1, 2, or 3 tells us that baby should be given their milk through the feeding tube.
 There will always be a nurse to guide you.

 It is important to respond to baby’s cues and allow them to suck, even in the early stages when they may only suck for a short time.
-They are telling us that they are only ready for a short feed - they stop when their need is satisfied or they become tired but it is important that they are given the opportunity to suck when they are ready.
+They are telling us that they are only ready for a short feed - they stop when their need is satisfied, or they become tired, but it is important that they are given the opportunity to suck when they are ready and stop when they

 We will also show you how to recognise cues and signs that will tell us when to stop feeding.
 It is very important that you do not to try to encourage your baby to feed when they are showing STOP signs.
-Encouraging can tire baby and they will not enjoy feeding.
+Encouraging can tire your baby and they will not enjoy feeding.
 It may cause them to be reluctant to suck at the next feeding time and can delay baby’s progress.
-The Scale Charts are on the wall so that you can easily see and refer to them.
+The Readiness and the STOP charts are on the wall so that you can easily see them and refer to them.
 You will also find them attached to the cots and incubators.
-The cues and scoring will mean the same whether your choice is to breast or formula feeding.
+The cues and scoring will mean the same whether your choice is breast or bottle feeding.

 The things you do to help your baby feed well are important